leandreeberhard/Empirical-Data-Distribution-Approximator/README.md

 There are three parameters that can optionally be set:
 * `precision`: Controls the number of regions the sample space is divided into.
 Larger values mean the estimated distribution will more closely match the given empirical distribution.
 Beware of overfitting when this is too high.
 * `density`: Controls how densly packed the points in each region are distributed.
 This parameters is the number of peaks in the tentmap (see below).
 * `delta`: Controls the minimal mass that can be assigned to a region of the sample space.
-Setting this too low will lead to a high probability of non-representative samples.
-Make sure not to set `delta` to be lower than `1/(precision*(precision-1))`
+Setting this too high will lead to a high probability of non-representative samples.
+Make sure not to set `delta` to be lower than `1/(precision*(precision-1))` -- otherwise some of the regions will be assigned negative mass.

 Finally, we can generate new samples using the following command.